0xthiagomartins/wallet-tracker/ARCHITECTURE.md

 - Streamlit scripts for different pages and components.
 - Static assets such as images and CSS files.
 - Configuration files specific to the frontend.
+- **Requirements:** Refer to `client/requirements.txt`.

 ### src/server

 **Description:**
 The `server/` folder houses all backend services.
 This includes APIs, business logic, data processing, and interactions with external services like databases and third-party APIs.
+It utilizes **SQLModel** and **sqlmodel-controller** for ORM and controller-based CRUD operations.

 **Contents:**
 - API endpoint implementations.
 - Service modules handling various functionalities (e.g., authentication, data retrieval).
 - Utility functions and middleware.
+- **SQLModel:** For ORM and database interactions.
+- **sqlmodel-controller:** For managing CRUD operations with high-level abstractions.

 ### src/tests